Quick Start Ultimate Beauty Training Package

 It is important that if you are looking to work as a self-employed beauty therapist, you hold the required certificates to obtain appropriate public liability insurance to cover you working from home or mobile.
 You will also need to be working to an appropriate level of practice, including hygiene requirements and health and safety factors to avoid incidents.
 Your training with The Beauty Academy will cover this vital information, along with the required practical skills.
-If you are looking to open your own salon or gain employment at some point in the future, it may be in your interest to look into completing a Level 2 or Level 3 qualification.
+If you are looking to open your own salon or gain employment at some point in the future, it may be in your interest to look into completing a Level 2 and/or Level 3 qualification.

 Build up your client base…

 As soon as you have begun your training, you will want to start building a client base to offer your treatments.
 Advertising via social media, creating hand-outs for friends and family to spread around and even advertising in the local paper can all help encourage potential clients to book in for treatments with you.
 Once they have received and enjoyed their treatment, it is likely they will recommend you to their friends and thus building your client base.

 To establish your business, you will need a memorable and appropriate brand to represent what you offer.
 Elements to your brand, such as logo, website and social media pages are all important in ensuring your brand has the appropriate amount of exposure and accessibility to potential clients, and this will inevitably help you to get noticed and discover more clients.
 Our Starting a Business in Beauty Therapy will help you to acquire the required business know-how to do this successfully.

 (Diploma courses are required to obtain insurance and practice treatments from home and/or mobile)